fmilitao/learn-some-sheet/README.md

 # play-some-sheet

 Practice reading music sheet.
+Requires MIDI device and browser support for WebMIDI.

 URL parameters:

  * `minMIDI`, `maxMIDI` {number} - min and max MIDI code number for generating random sheet notes.
+This [table](https://itp.nyu.edu/archive/physcomp-spring2014/uploads/midi/midi_screen5.png) may be useful to finding desired bounds.
  * `minChord`, `maxChord` {number} - min and max number of notes in a chord.
  * `help` {boolean} - show notes annotations (when chord>1 this is way too cluttered)